 Presvytera Jeannie was invited to teach at Hellenic College/Holy Cross where she taught all of the New Testament courses that year, winning over even skeptical students with her devotion to the Orthodox tradition, interesting classes, straightforward approach, and pastoral sensitivities.
 At that time she was simultaneously enrolled as a Ph.D. student at Université Laval, Quebec City, Canada.
 Church responsibilities then took the family to New York, then back to California where Fr.
 Costa was assigned to serve mission parishes and Presvytera Jeannie began to teach at the University of San Diego.

 Dr. Constantinou received her Ph.D. from Université Laval, Quebec City, Canada, in 2008, writing her doctoral dissertation on “Andrew of Caesarea and the Apocalypse in the Ancient Church of the East.”
 Andrew of Caesarea, Archbishop of Caesarea, Cappadocia in the early 7th century, wrote the most important patristic commentary on the Apocalypse for the Orthodox Church.
 The commentary also played an instrumental role in the reception of the Apocalypse into the canon of the Orthodox Church and shaping the fundamental perspective about Revelation and the end times for Orthodox Christians.
 The commentary had never before been translated into a modern language.
 Dr. Constantinou translated the commentary from the original Greek and provided extensive footnotes to the commentary with comparisons to the opinions of other Church Fathers.
 Her thesis was an analysis and explanation of the commentary.
-The commentary will be published by Catholic University of America Press in their series, The Fathers of the Church.
+The commentary has been published by Catholic University of America Press in their series, The Fathers of the Church.
 She remains active in her study of and writing about the Church Fathers, especially Chrysostom and Andrew of Caesarea, and devotes time every week to her Ancient Faith Radio podcast.

 - The Theotokos and Orthodox Women.
 Separating Life from Legend and Theology from Piety: A Scriptural, Theological and Iconographic Journey.
 (This topic can be modified for an audience of both men and women)